Competitive Auctions with Imperfect Predictions: Introduction

 \paragraph{Upper Bounds} If the prediction is perfect, the problem becomes purely an algorithm design problem rather than a mechanism design problem.
 Thus, it is not difficult to achieve perfect consistency alone.
 The challenging task is to achieve perfect consistency and constant robustness simultaneously.
 The main result of this paper is to achieve this goal for all the auction environments and benchmarks studied before.

-\begin{theorem} For digital good auctions, limited supply auctions, and auctions with general symmetric downward-closed feasibility constraints, there are truthful auctions with perfect consistency with respect to the optimal office solution and constant robustness with respect to all the benchmarks studied for competitive auctions before. \end{theorem}
+\begin{theorem} For digital good auctions, limited supply auctions, auctions with general symmetric downward-closed feasibility constraints, and online auctions, there are truthful auctions with perfect consistency with respect to the optimal offline solution and constant robustness with respect to all the benchmarks studied for competitive auctions before. \end{theorem}

 We summarize our robustness ratio in different auction environments and for different benchmarks in \tab{results}.
-It is worth noting that the mechanisms we designed for digital good auction and downward-closed permutation environment are both black-box reductions.
-Let $\alpha$ be the competitive ratio of the employed black-box mechanism, our mechanisms achieve $(\alpha+2)$-robust for digital good auctions and $(\alpha+7)$-robust for auctions with general downward-closed permutation environment.
+It is worth noting that the mechanisms we designed for digital good auction and downward-closed permutation environments are both black-box reductions.
+Let $\alpha$ be the competitive ratio of the employed black-box mechanism, our mechanisms achieve $(\alpha+2)$-robust for digital good auctions and $(\alpha+7)$-robust for auctions with general downward-closed permutation environments.

-\paragraph{Lower Bound} In the table, we can see that there is some degradation in ratio if we compare our robust ratios with the previous best-known competitive ratios without considering consistency.
+\paragraph{Lower Bound} In the table, we can see that there is some degradation in ratio if we compare our robustness ratios with the previous best-known competitive ratios without considering consistency.
 Is such degradation necessary?
-Can we achieve perfect consistency while still keeping the same robust ratio?
+Can we achieve perfect consistency while still keeping the same robustness ratio?
 We prove that this is impossible by the following lower bound result.

-\begin{theorem} Any $1$-consistent truthful mechanism for digital good auction has a robust ratio against $\F$ no less than $3$. \end{theorem} The competitive ratio of the optimal mechanism for digital good auction is $2.42$, thus our lower bound shows that it is impossible to maintain the optimal competitive when we require the perfect consistency of a mechanism.
+\begin{theorem} Any $1$-consistent truthful mechanism for digital good auction has a robustness ratio against $\F$ no less than $3$. \end{theorem} The competitive ratio of the optimal mechanism for digital good auction is $2.42$, thus our lower bound shows that it is impossible to maintain the optimal competitive ratio when we require the perfect consistency of a mechanism.
 Since the digital good auction is a special case of other auction environments, the lower bound also applies to other auction environments considered.